akira-io/laravel-license-core/docs/01-installation.md

 # Installation

-This guide will walk you through installing and setting up Laravel License in your application.
+This guide will walk you through installing and setting up Laravel License Core in your application.

 ## Requirements